Tetroit/HLSL-U-Docs/Tutorial/2. Lighting/README.md

 #endif
 ```

 Put the sampled GI into `inputData.bakedGI`.
 And, most importantly, **set `surfaceData.occlusion` to 1**.
 By default it is set to 0, which means all the ambient light, including reflections, is occluded (reduced to 0).
-Inside fragment shader now you have:
+Inside fragment shader now you will have:
 ```cpp
 	//Input structure
 	InputData inputData = (InputData)0;